About

 Insomnia

-With the blitzkrieg of the internet, late-night parties the time people devote to sleep is dwindling.
-Every other person suffers from insomnia.
+With the blitzkrieg of the internet and late-night parties, the time people devote to sleep is dwindling.
+Every other person has insomnia.
 Up to half, the population’s slumber is just under 6 hours.
 Universally, the number of cat-nappers is mounting.
-Sleep is what governs health and well-being.
-Sleep d efficiency is connected to chronic maladies, along with depression, type 2 diabetes and obesity
+Sleep governs health and well-being.
+We connect sleep d efficiency to chronic maladies, along with depression, type 2 diabetes and obesity.

 Teenage stress